\\\ Pet Travel

 - Before you board make sure your dog has eaten about 3 hours before travelling to avoid sickness and had a walk and relieved themselves.

-- Bring a blanket for them to sit on (but not on the seats).
+- Bring a blanket for your dog to sit on (but not on the seats).

-- Find a quiet area and where your pet will be able to settle with room to turn, and sit down and be comfortable.
+- Find a quiet area and where your dog will be able to settle with room to turn, and sit down and be comfortable.
 This allows them to sleep more easily.

 - Try to break the journey if long, so that your dog can walk around and possibly relieve themselves outside the station.